More Australian children condemned to poverty without urgent action

 In 2021, CEDA’s work continues in human services to identify practical solutions to deliver better human services for Australians.

-Building on our report Disrupting Disadvantage, CEDA is focusing on data sharing and how it can improve service delivery, government accountability, inform policy development and empower citizens by improving the accessibility of healthcare, aged care, disability care, housing and crisis services.
+Disrupting Disadvantage Part 2 focuses on data sharing and how it can improve service delivery, government accountability, inform policy development and empower citizens by improving the accessibility of healthcare, disability care, housing and crisis services.

 Our team of economists are ready to brief your organisation on the short-term economic outlook and the long-term trends that will drive business in the years ahead, and distil its significance for your industry.

 Our economic briefings bring you the latest analysis, findings and insights from the CEDA research team, as the country moves out of the recession and through recovery.